ezakhar/help/en/basics/analyse-detailed-activity.md

 ![Пики](http://content.staminity.com/assets/images/_new/activity/activity-details-peaks.png)

-As well as indicators, peaks are available:
+As well as indicators, there are peaks available:

 * for a whole activity;
 * for a selected lap or several laps from the list of laps;